SomoS AIR, Performance Artist, Los Angeles

 She has exhibited in cities such as Los Angeles, Claremont, Istanbul, London, and Beirut.
 Besides performance, she also produces multi-media work, such as Blood Film (2012), which was awarded as the Best Experimental Short for the “Columbia Gorge International Film Festival” among other awards.

-As a SomoS Artist-in-Residence Summer 2018 Salmon’s motivation to create art in Berlin comes from the history of the place and her belief that performance can illuminate social and political issues.
+As a SomoS Artist-in-Residence Summer 2018, Salmon’s motivation to create art in Berlin was inspired both by the city’s history, and by its role in contemporary migration, and by her belief that performance is well-suited to illuminate social and political issues.

-After the residency, she brought together her impressions in the solo exhibition, r/evolving.
+Towards the end of her Berlin residency, she presented her work in the solo exhibition, r/evolving.